isomerpages/ogp-buildforgood/pages/faq.md

 ### What’s the commitment level like?

 Apart from a kickoff and finale session, there will be 3 weekly sessions (3-hour sessions, once a week) held for teams to provide updates, attend workshops or talks, receive mentoring and participate in product clinics.
-This ensures that all teams make steady progress in ideating, building prototypes, conduct user research and testing.
+These sessions are compulsory to attend and will help ensure that you make steady progress through the month.

 ### Does my registration guarantee my participation in Build for Good?